hanjustin/Backend-Concepts-Study-Notes/README.md

 CloudFormation is a infrastructure modeling and provisioning service.
 Automate the provisiong of AWS Services by writing CloudFormation templates in either JSON or YAML files.
 This is known as Infrastructure as Code (laC)

-What is Platform as a Service?
-(PaaS) a PasS allows customers to develop, run, and manage applications without the complexity of building and maintaining the infrastructure typically associated with developing and launching an app
-Elastic Beanstalk is a Paas for deploying web-applications with little-to-no knowledge of the underlying infrastructure so you can focus on writing application code instead of setting up an automated deployment pipeline and DevOps tasks.
-Choose a platform, upload your code and it runs with little knowledge of the infrastructure.

-Elastic Beanstalk is powered by a CloudFormation template setups for you:
-• Elastic Load Balancer
-• Autoscaling Groups
-• RDS Database
-• EC2 Instance preconfigured (or custom ) platforms
-• Monitoring (CloudWatch, SNS)
-• In-Place and Blue/Green deployment methodologies
-• Security (Rotates passwords)

-What is Serverless?
-When the underlying servers, infrastructure and Operating System (OS) is taken care of by the Cloud Service Provider (CSP).
-Serverless is generally by default highly available, scalable and cost-effective.
-You pay for what you use.
-Serverless architecture generally describe fully managed cloud services.
-To consider when cold-starts are acceptable or you don't have lots of traffic demand.
-Abstracts away the underlying
-infrastructure and are billed based on the execution of your business task. (you don't pay for idle servers).

-DynamoDB is a serverless NoSQL key/value and document database.
-It is designed to scale to billions of records with guaranteed consistent data return in at least a second.
-You don't have to worry about managing shards!

-ECS Fargate is serverless orchestration container service.
-It is the same as ECS expect you pay-on-demand per running container (With ECS you have to keep a EC2 server running even if you have no containers running) AWS manages the underlying server, so you don't have to scale or upgrade the EC2 server.
-AWS Lambda is a serverless functions service.
-You can run code without provisioning or managing servers.
-You upload small pieces of code, choose much memory and how long function is allowed to run before timing out.
-You a charged based on the runtime of the serverless function rounded to the nearest 100ms.
-Step Functions is a state machine service.
-It coordinate multiple AWS services into serverless workflows.
-Easily share data among Lambdas.
-Have a group of lambdas wait for each other.
-Create logical steps.
-Also works with Fargate Tasks.
-Aurora Serverless is the serverless on-demand version of Aurora.
-When you want "most" of the benefits of Aurora but can trade to have cold-starts or you don't have lots of traffic demand

 **Other services:**
 * **Amazon Athena** is a serverless interactive query service.
 It can take a bunch of CSV or JSON files in a S3 Bucket and load them into temporary SQL tables so you can run SQL queries.
 When you want to query CSV or JSON files